A good literature review is not a list of paper summaries. It uncovers a structured argument that is made in the literature.

 Immigrant earnings approach: Measure human capital of a country by observing its workers in the U.S. labor market.

 Drawback: assumptions on migrant selection must be made.
 Etc …

-Searching google scholar for references yields thousands of hits.
+Searching google scholar or jstor for references yields thousands of hits.
 You need to select promising ones.
 A source is promising if:

 it is published in a good journal

 it is written by a prominent author (e.g., at a top university)